par7133/Foodlet/README.md

 # Foodlet
 Everyone its menu.
-PHP &lt;=8.1, GPL3
+This is a NuMode project.

 This project is opensource distributed under GPL-3.0 license and supplied AS-IS.
 You cana download it and deploy it to have your bullet proof restaurant menu pretty ready.